gertst/node-red-contrib-velbus/README.md

 - an USB connector module like the VMB1USB or VMBRSUSB.
 I only tested with a VMB1USB but I suppose both will work.
 Let me know if not!
 - a TCP server app that converts USB serial communication to a socket connection.
 I use the splendid and rock solid VelServ app made by Jeroends.
 You can find it [here](https://github.com/jeroends/velserv).
-You can find MDAR's [installation details here](https://forum.velbus.eu/t/how-to-install-and-run-velserv-a-velbus-tcp-gateway/15422) on how to install it on a Pi.
+You can find MDAR's [installation details here](https://forum.velbus.eu/t/how-to-install-and-run-velserv-a-velbus-tcp-gateway/15422) to install it on almost any Linux/Debian based system.

-Once installed, 3 Velbus nodes can be used **to send Velbus commands** and **listen to Velbus messages**.
+Once installed, these Velbus nodes can be found in the Velbus palette:
+ 1. a **Send Raw Bytes** node, to send Velbus commands
+ 2. a **Receive Raw Bytes** node, to listen to Velbus messages
-There's also a **Button Node** to manage presses on Velbus push buttons.
+ 3. a **Button** node to manage presses on Velbus push buttons
+ 4. a **Temperature** Node to send and receive temperature sensor data

 __If you are using this module, please let me know!
 Curious about your findings/remarks/...__

-## Status
+## History

 - 2018/12/17
 	- Alpha phase: loading modules, no real workflow yet!